Term Insurance Tax Benefits: Save Taxes and Secure Your Future

 Tax Benefits on Term Insurance Riders

-Term insurance riders enhance your policy coverage and offer extra tax benefits.
-Choosing specific riders under certain conditions can help maximize your term life insurance tax advantages.
+Term insurance riders strengthen your policy coverage and offer extra tax benefits.
+Choosing specific riders under certain conditions can help increase your term life insurance tax advantages.
 Let us take a look at the riders in term insurance comes under which section:

-• Critical Illness Rider: Adding this rider to your term insurance makes you eligible for additional tax deductions under Section 80D.
+• Critical Illness Rider: Adding this rider in term insurance provides you with additional tax benefits under Section 80D.

 • Return of Premium (ROP) Rider: Opting for this rider increases your premium, enabling higher tax savings under Section 80C.